 Keeping track of how particular foods affect you is also recommended.
 That way, you can more clearly see patterns between what you eat and how you feel.

 Phase 2 – FODMAP Reintroduction

 During this phase, you methodically re-introduce foods that were restricted in Phase 1.
 Foods are re-introduced one-by-one and in a specific order.
 The idea is that at the end of this process you will have a better understanding of which foods trigger your symptoms, and you can continue to eat the ones, you do not react to.
 This process will take several weeks or months, and I suggest you work through this process with a Nutritionist, such as myself, or a dietitian.

 Is this the perfect diet?

-Like anything, there is a downside.
+But like anything, there is a downside.
 When you do a restrictive diet like this, you run the risk of cutting out many nutrient-rich foods and good sources of fibre – fibre is fuel for the beneficial bacteria in our colon, and is an important part of a healthy diet.
-For this reason, eliminating all high FODMAP foods is not a long term solution, and you should always work to re-introduce as many of them as possible.
-But for many people, this diet can be a lifesaver and is well researched.

 You can, of course, do the low-FODMAP diet and re-introduction on your own, but many people prefer to work with a Nutritionist such as myself to help them identify what they can eat (that’s tasty too!), what they are reacting to, and to guide them through the re-introduction phase.
 We even have a coaching app for your phone so that I can support you through this process.